Drywall Mesh Tape - Chu's Packaging Supplies

 2. Laminate the Glass Fibre

-Mix the resin with catalyst and use a polyester roller saturated in this mixture to disperse and drive it into the mat.
+Mix the resin with catalyst and use a polyester roller to saturate the mixture into the mat.
+Care should be taken to mix the resin-catalyst mixture thoroughly but without creating excessive air bubbles.

 3. Consolidate the Laminate

-Then use a paddle roller to consolidate the laminate, refining the laminated surface and forcing air bubbles and excess resin out.
-This is important since air pockets create structural weaknesses in the composite – a major cause of defects.
+Use a paddle roller to consolidate the laminate, refining the surface and forcing out air bubbles and excess resin.
+This step is crucial to avoid structural weaknesses.

 4. Allow Laminate Curing

-Once the laminate has been consolidated, allow it to harden or ‘cure’.
-This allows time for the resin to ‘crosslink’ and create a strong structure.
+Let the laminate harden or 'cure.'
+This allows the resin to crosslink and create a solid structure.

 5. Prepare Resin Topcoat